 MATH 397 Internship: Math/Computer Science (Arr)

 Prerequisite: instructor's permission.
 The internship provides an opportunity for the student to explore a career option in the major field of study.
-Pass/no record basis.
+Pass/No Credit basis.

 MATH 421 Abstract Algebra I (3)